Fantasy Football: Old Faces, New Places: Tight Ends

 Burton had seven catches for 110 yards and three touchdowns in two games without Ertz in the lineup last season, and he really showed his potential in a Week 13 win in Los Angeles when he came away with five receptions for 71 yards and two touchdowns.
 Burton will get every opportunity to play in Chicago in what will be a pass-happy offense led by new head coach Mike Nagy, and one that will be familiar to Burton having played in a similar scheme with Doug Pederson over the past two seasons.
 As you’ll recall, it’s a system that Nagy and Pederson used together in Kansas City, and one that Nagy will adopt in Chicago.
 Ultimately, it’s a big reason why the Bears spent as much as they did on the potential breakout candidate.

 Burton may not get drafted as a top-12 tight end, but he’s the perfect example of a late-round flyer with some upside who has the potential to finish inside the top 10.
-It’s not a stretch to think Burton could be second in line for targets behind Allen Robinson, and he may just emerge as Mitchell Trubisky’s favorite red-zone option.
+It’s not a stretch to think Burton could be second in line for targets behind Allen Robinson, and he may just emerge as Mitch Trubisky’s favorite red-zone option.

 Eric Ebron, Indianapolis Colts